-4.4 Planned Service Improvements in 2017/2018 and beyond
+4.5 Planned Service Improvements in 2018/2019 and beyond

-- To introduce new income generation schemes. - To make increasingly effective use of the service's Stopford electronic diary system by offering an online death registration appointment facility, on line payments and online design of bespoke orders of service for wedding ceremonies. - To continue to review processes and introduce electronic systems to make them more efficient. - To continue to extend electronic payment facilities to speed up processes and improve the customer journey. - To introduce enhancements to the ceremonial courtyard. - To continue with partnership working with hospitals and GP's to improve the quality of death certificates issued by doctor's in order to decrease the return of incorrect certificates, speed up death registration and improve communication channels. - To improve the weekend provision of the out of England Service for bereaved people who want to repatriate bodies rapidly. - To implement a full registration service on a Saturday - To explore and where appropriate enter into partnership working arrangements with neighbouring registration districts for the registration of births and deaths.
+- To continue to progress new income generation schemes. - To market and promote the service. - To further enhance the ceremony suite. - To provide ceremony suite viewings. - To continue to review processes to achieve more efficiencies. - To extend electronic payment facilities to speed up processes and improve the customer journey. - To continue with partnership working with hospitals and GP's to improve the quality of death certificates issued by doctor's in order to decrease the return of incorrect certificates, speed up death registration and improve communication channels. - To continue to work towards the implementation of a full registration service on a Saturday. - To improve flexibility and business resilience by implementing succession planning and progressing the service area training plan. - To provide online death appointments by the close of the current financial year.

-4.5 Current Organisational Assessment
+4.6 Current Organisational Assessment

-The intensive workload, of the Register Office, has continued to provide the driver to make further improvements to processes and procedures.
-Various processes and procedures have been reviewed over the past year and improvements implemented to make the processes leaner.
-The main improvements include the further employment of the Stopford electronic diary system with the availability to book birth registration appointments online.
+• The sustained intensive workload of the Register Office, has continued to provide the driver to make further improvements to processes and procedures.
+Various processes and procedures have been reviewed over the past year and improvements implemented in the certificates and births and deaths registration sections to make the processes leaner.
+Improvements include the further employment of the Stopford electronic diary system with the availability to book multiple births and death registration appointments online and greater availability of more appointments to reduce waiting times.
+Job roles have been